GoogleCloudPlatform/healthcare-federated-access-services/docs/shared/account/README.md

       are not prompted each time you sign in to release this information to the services you are interacting with.

-1. **[Sessions](sessions.md)**: view a list of recent sign-in sessions that your user account has initiated with various services that use your account permissions to perform work on your behalf.
+1. **[User Sessions](sessions.md)**: view a list of recent sign-in sessions that your user account has initiated with various services that use your account permissions to perform work on your behalf.
    *  See which services have sessions active for your account.
    *  Revoke sessions when you feel a service should no longer be using your